Jessie Street National Women's Library: Collections

 The collections include archives of the papers of Australian women's organisations, the personal papers and letters, diaries and journals of Australian women and also audio recordings of interviews.
 Many of the books and personal archives in the collection have been donated, including 500 books donated from the estate of feminist Eva Maria and a collection of 110 books by or about Virginia Woolf.
+One source reports that it is Australia's largest collection of feminist posters.

 In 1993 the former Canberra Women's Archive was donated to the collection.

+The library contains an archival collection of documents relating to the Louisa Lawson House, a mental healthcare centre for women that operated from 1982 to 1994.